 Yes, we do!
-In addition to our regular scheduled FCN courses, we also design and deliver customized courses for health care agencies, government departments and educational facilities.
+In addition to our regular scheduled Foot Care Nurse, FCN Preceptor and FCN Educator courses, skills workshops and conferences, we also design and deliver customized courses for health care agencies, government departments and educational facilities.
 We have Educators available to travel to most Canadian locations, able to provide a customized course on location, to meet your needs.
 Interested in learning more?
-Please contact us at email@example.com to schedule a free consultation to discuss how we may be able to accommodate your agency's needs.
+Please contact our Director, Cindy Lazenby, at email@example.com to schedule a free consultation to discuss how we may be able to accommodate your agency's needs.

 This is general information only, please consult with your accountant for tax provisions specific to your situation.

-T-2202A CRA tuition certificates, which are required to benefit from the tuition tax credit, can only be issued by designated educational institutions such as colleges, universities and institutions certified by Employment and Social Development Canada (ESDC).
+T-2202A CRA tuition certificates, which are required to benefit from the tuition tax credit, can only be issued by designated educational institutions such as private career or community colleges and universities certified by Employment and Social Development Canada (ESDC).
 Foot Care Kingston is a privately owned business, which does not fit in this category.